bhirmbani/express-form/readme.md

 # Form Express

-Simple CRUD app with Express and Sequelize.
+Simple CRUD app with ExpressJS and SequelizeJS ORM.
 RDBMS using PostgreSQL.
+Front-end framework using Bootstrap.

 ## Routes